Geography of Croatia: Area and borders

 Croatia's territory covers 56594 km2, making it the 127th largest country in the world.
 The physical geography of Croatia is defined by its location—it is described as a part of Southeast Europe.
-Croatia borders Bosnia–Herzegovina (for 1,009.1 km), Slovenia for 667.8 km in the northwest, in the east, Hungary for 355.5 km in the north, Serbia (for 317.6 km) in the east, Montenegro (for 22.6 km) in the southeast and the Adriatic Sea in the west, south and southwest.
+Croatia borders Bosnia–Herzegovina (for 1,009.1 km) in the south and southeast, Slovenia for 667.8 km in the northwest, in the east, Hungary for 355.5 km in the north, Serbia (for 317.6 km) in the east, Montenegro (for 22.6 km) in the southeast and the Adriatic Sea in the west, south and southwest.
 It lies mostly between latitudes 42° and 47° N and longitudes 13° and 20° E. Part of the extreme south of Croatia is separated from the rest of the mainland by a short coastline strip around Neum belonging to Bosnia–Herzegovina.
 The country's shape is described as a 'horseshoe' (potkova), and it arose as a result of medieval geopolitics.

-Croatia's 348 km border with Hungary was inherited from Yugoslavia.
-Much of the border with Hungary follows the Drava River or its former river bed; that part of the border dates from the Middle Ages.
+Croatia has 348 km border with Hungary.
+Much of it follows the Drava River or its former river bed; that part of the border dates from the Middle Ages.
 The border in Međimurje and Baranya was defined as a border between the Kingdom of Hungary and the Kingdom of Serbs, Croats, and Slovenes, later renamed the Kingdom of Yugoslavia, pursuant to the Treaty of Trianon of 1920.
 The present outline of the 956 km border with Bosnia–Herzegovina and 19 km border with Montenegro is largely the result of the Ottoman conquest and subsequent recapture of territories in the Great Turkish War of 1667–1698 formally ending with the Treaty of Karlowitz, as well as the Fifth and Seventh Ottoman–Venetian Wars.
 This border had minor modifications in 1947 when all borders of the former Yugoslav constituent republics were defined by demarcation commissions implementing the AVNOJ decisions of 1943 and 1945 regarding the federal organisation of Yugoslavia.
 The commissions also defined Baranya and Međimurje as Croatian territories, and moreover set up the present-day 314 km border between Serbia and Croatia in Syrmia and along the Danube River between Ilok and the Drava river's mouth and further north to the Hungarian border; the Ilok/Drava section matched the border between the Kingdom of Croatia-Slavonia and Bács-Bodrog County that existed until 1918 (the end of World War I).
 Most of the 600 km border with Slovenia was also defined by the commissions, matching the northwestern border of the Kingdom of Croatia-Slavonia, and establishing a new section of Croatian border north of the Istrian peninsula according to the ethnic composition of the territory previously belonging to the Kingdom of Italy.